jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew5.md

 >"Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 See more in [[meekness,greatness#Barnes on Matthew 5 3 Matthew5 v 3]].

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zuh2hDR17qY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+We are rich in terms of our legal position before God.
+But, in terms of our living conditions, we are poor.
+#mikebickle

 #### v.4
 >Blessed are those who mourn, for they will be comforted.